kyrafetter/ai-image-detector/README.md

 ![](doc/model2_loss.png)

 #### Second/Final Model: Increasing from 10 to 20 epochs
-To further improve the model, we ran our training on 20 epochs to see if our model would converge and reduce underfitting.
+To further improve the model, we ran our training on 20 epochs, also delaying the learning rate adjustmentm to see if our model would converge and reduce underfitting.
 The results for this run can be seen below.
-With additional epochs, it seems that our model training accuracy increased by about 2.5%, however, the testing accuracy decreased by about 1.5%.
-Therefore, our model may be at risk of overfitting.
-However, training and validation loss graphs seem to demonstrate lack of convergence as the validation loss seems to diverge.
+With the changes, it seems that our model training accuracy increased by about 4% and the testing accuracy increased around 0.58%.
+Given the larger gap between training and testing accuracy, our model may be at risk of overfitting when using 20 epochs.
+The training and validation loss graphs seem to demonstrate lack of convergence as the validation loss seems to diverge.
 It seems that there is a spike in validation loss towards the end, however, this could be an indication of needing more epochs to see if the loss decreases as the loss is inconsistent throughout the 20 epochs.
-We decided to proceed with our 10 epoch model as our 20 epoch did not demonstrate convergence with our current model architecure.
+We decided to proceed with our 10 epoch model as our 20 epoch had a risk of overfitting and lack of convergence in accuracy and loss.
 We believe that if we make changes to our model architecture, a 20 epoch training could potentially perform better, but our current model architecture doesn't lead to convergence within 20 epochs.
 It took over 6 hours to run 20 epochs and our computers didn't have the computational capacity to handle more time, so we were unable to run beyond 20 epochs.

 Training vs Validation accuracy:
 ![](doc/model2_20epochs_accuracy.png)